psacre/info0948-introduction-to-intelligent-robotics/README.md

 ### Setup

 In this course, you will have to work with [ROS2 Foxy](https://docs.ros.org/en/foxy/index.html) and a simulation environment called [Gazebo](https://docs.ros.org/en/foxy/index.html).
 The Foxy version of ROS2 requires Ubuntu 20.04 Focal Fossa.
-The 'setup' folder will guide you through the installations of a virtual machine Ubuntu 20.04, ROS2 and Gazebo.
+The 'setup' folder will guide you through the installation of a virtual machine Ubuntu 20.04, ROS2 and Gazebo.